Welcome! The menu in XLReporting has 4 main sections:

 If you're new to XLReporting, we recommend that you start in Analyze, and

-familiarize yourself with the default configuration before you configure your own.
+familiarize yourself with the default configuration before you define your own.
 We also

 recommend you read about navigation and useful tips.